ForEvolve/ForEvolve.ExceptionMapper/README.md

 );
 ```

-You can also configure teh `FallbackExceptionHandlerOptions` during the registration or like any other options:
+You can also configure the `FallbackExceptionHandlerOptions` during the registration or like any other options:

 ```csharp
 services.AddExceptionMapper(builder => builder